metapenta60/stori-account-summary/README.md

 ## Project structure:
 This project follows a layer arquitecture with the following folders:
 - `data`: this foder contain an example of transactions
-- `data`: The storage layer, this folder contains all the logic to connect to a DynamoDB table and to upload the transactions to it with its respective unit tests
+- `db`: The storage layer, this folder contains all the logic to connect to a DynamoDB table and to upload the transactions to it with its respective unit tests
 - `mocks`: Mocks for unit testing.
 You can find more information about how to generate it in the section [Makefile Instructions](#makefile-instructions)
 - `model`: This folder contains all the required go'structures to manage the report and the request in the files `report.go` and `send-email.go`
 - `pkg`:  This folder contains clients abtractiosn for SendGrid and Report.
 This extra abstraction to the library allows us to break the direct connection with the libraries and facilitates testing.
 - `services`: contain all the services of the project `account-summary.go` is in charge of receive the rows of the transaction files and generate the report.  `downloader.go` connects with `s3` bucket to donwload the file and `send-email.go` connects with SendGrid to send the email

 ## Dependencies
-- Go 1.18+: This projects relies en Golang as a prgramming language.
+- Go 1.23+: This projects relies en Golang as a prgramming language.
 You can download Golang: https://go.dev/doc/install
 - MockGen for testing: You can download it following the instructions: https://github.com/uber-go/mock
 - A Sendgrid account.
 We rely in Sendgrid as a email provider.
 The SendGrid free layer allow you 100 messages/day

 ## Configuration

-### AWS Lambda

 ### S3 Bucket